tamari92/kf2-tournament/rules.md

 - The Desert Eagle cannot be upgraded

 #### 8.7.4 - Weapon Modifications
 Several weapons have been modified for use in this tournament.
-A majority of these changes are for balance reasons.
+The modifications made are as follows:

 They are as follows:
 #### Hemogoblin